Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Data and Methods

 \subsubsection{Labeling point transaction records}

 To investigate how point redemption patterns relate to customer attributes (RQ1), we first process and analyze the textual descriptions associated with point redemption transactions.
 This involves preprocessing the text data by removing common noise words (e.g., ``receipt,'' ``purchase'', or ``sell'') and extremely frequent terms.
 We then apply Latent Dirichlet Allocation (LDA)~\cite{Blei2003} to identify latent topics or contexts characterizing point usage.
 To select the number of topics, we prioritized semantic coherence and practical interpretability over statistical heuristics like the elbow method.
 We ran LDA models with 30, 50, and 100 topics.
 For each model, we extracted the top 100 words for each topic based on their conditional probability.
-We then generated labels for each topic by providing these word sets to a large language model (ChatGPT-4o), along with a minimal description of the context (i.e., that they were results from a topic model of point transaction records).
-After manually reviewing the generated labels, we concluded that the model with 30 topics provided the most intuitively coherent and practical fit.
-Finally, we construct individual-level feature vectors that contain their spending patterns based on the identified topics, which represent customers' redemption or spending transactions.We then cluster these user profile vectors using the k-medoids clustering algorithm to identify distinct groups of users with similar point redemption patterns, setting the number of clusters to 5 as determined by the elbow method.
+We then generated labels for each topic by providing these word sets to a large language model (GPT-4o), along with a minimal description of the context (i.e., that they were results from a topic model of point transaction records).
+Rather than adopting these machine-generated labels directly, we manually reviewed and validated each candidate label to confirm that it was consistent with the topic's top-ranked words.
+Through this manual review process on the generated labels, we concluded that the model with 30 topics provided the most intuitively coherent and practical fit.
+We then construct individual-level feature vectors that contain their spending patterns based on the identified topics, which represent customers' redemption or spending transactions.
+We then cluster these user profile vectors using the k-medoids clustering algorithm to identify distinct groups of users with similar point redemption patterns, setting the number of clusters to 5 as determined by the elbow method.
 We examine these representations of customer behavior in Section~\ref{sec:results_rq1}.